kcleal/gwplot/docs/index.md

 - **Customizable themes and colors** for creating high-quality visualizations
 - **Multi-regions and data tracks** for comparative genomics
 - **Interactive mode** for dynamic exploration of genomic regions
-- **Flexible output formats** including PNG, JPEG, and NumPy arrays for further processing
+- **Flexible output formats** including PNG, PDF, SVG, JPEG, and NumPy arrays for further processing
 - **Built-in access** to common reference genomes

 ## Example Visualization